-I have been given the opportunity to ask questions and I understand that compliance with the requirements is mandatory and that the failure on my part to comply may result in removal from the program.
+I have been given the opportunity to ask questions regarding the Bloodborne Pathogens & other Communicable Diseases Policy.
+I understand that compliance with the requirements is mandatory and that the failure on my part to comply may result in removal from the program.
 I assume the risk, including financial responsibility, of infection inherent to the profession I have chosen.